Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico State Stats and Trends

-- The New Mexico State Aggies have been underdogs by 18.5 points or more four times this year and are 4-0 ATS in those matchups.
+- So far this season, the New Mexico State Aggies have been installed as underdogs by an 18.5-point margin or more four times and are 4-0 ATS in those contests.

-- New Mexico State's games this season have gone over the point total five times in eight opportunities (62.5%).
+- New Mexico State's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- This year the New Mexico State Aggies put up 4.6 fewer points per game (24.4) than the Utah State Aggies surrender (29).
+- The New Mexico State Aggies rack up 24.4 points per game, 4.6 fewer than the Utah State Aggies give up (29).

-- New Mexico State is 3-0 against the spread and 1-2 overall in games when it records more than 29 points.
+- When New Mexico State records more than 29 points, it is 3-0 against the spread and 1-2 overall.

-- In games that New Mexico State picks up more than 435 yards, the team is 2-0 against the spread and 0-2 overall.
+- When New Mexico State amasses over 435 yards, the team is 2-0 against the spread and 0-2 overall.

 - This season the New Mexico State Aggies have turned the ball over 13 times, while the Utah State Aggies have forced 13 turnovers.